souzamonteiro/cnatool/paper/paper.md

 These are just some applications involving the use of techniques and software developed for social and complex network analysis. @Watts2004, in its review on the state of the art in complex network analysis presents other applications, highlighting economy, transportation and energy distribution.

-Next, we will present the requirements taken into consideration for the CNATool development, its architecture and implementation.

 # Statement of Need

 @Newman2003 presents the main concepts involved in complex and social network analysis.
 The author discusses the types of networks, topologies, local and global properties.
 Regarding the types of networks, Newman highlights social, informational, technological and biological networks.
 These networks, despite having different natures, present common properties such as number of vertices, number of edges, density [@Pereira2016; @Chatterjee2007], average degree, average clustering coefficient [@Schank2005], average shortest path [@Johnson1977], diameter [@Razzaque2008] and efficiency [@Latora2001].
 And even at micro scale, similar parameters are observed, highlighting the clustering coefficient and the closeness [@Freeman1978; @Freeman1979; @Bhardwaj2011] and betweenness [@Freeman1977; @Brandes2001; @Barthelemy2004; @Curado2022] centralities.
 With regard to topologies, networks of apparently different natures, such as social and biological, often present phenomena common to small-world [@Watts1998; @Marchiori2000; @Emmert2006; @Bakshy2011] and scale-free networks [@Barabasi2002; @Crucitti2003].